Robbie English, Broker and REALTOR

 First-Time Home Buyer: It’s Okay To Be Nervous

 Buying your first home is one of life’s most meaningful decisions, and if you are feeling nervous, you are not alone.
 The truth is, being a first-time home buyer: it’s okay to be nervous.
 The unknowns, the decisions, the commitments, they can all feel overwhelming.
 But here’s the part that many people forget, nervousness can be a healthy sign that you are aware of the magnitude of this step and that you want to make the best possible choices.
-I want you to know that I, Robbie English, Broker and REALTOR at Uncommon Realty, have guided countless buyers through exactly where you are right now.
+I want you to know that I, Robbie English, REALTOR and Broker at Uncommon Realty, have guided countless buyers through exactly where you are right now.
 My team and I understand the excitement mixed with hesitation, and we know how to turn that nervous energy into confident decision-making.

 First-Time Home Buyer: It’s Okay To Be Nervous